lamanhub/lamanjs-docs/docs/ssr-fetching.md

 # SSR Fetching

-This guide will walk you through the basics of SSR data fetching in LamanHub, providing practical examples and best practices.
+This guide will walk you through the basics of SSR data fetching in Laman.js, providing practical examples and best practices.

-Here's a minimal example of data fetching in LamanHub:
+Here's a minimal example of data fetching in Laman.js:

 ```edge
 @let(data = await fetch('https://api.vercel.app/blog'))